NG-NEST/ng-nest/docs/course/rbac/3-ui-frame/readme.en_US.md

 ## Next step

 In this section, we set up the basic framework of the front end and realized the route jump configuration.
-Let's add a variety of features to this basic framework: Sidebar Navigation.
+Let's add a variety of features to this basic framework: [Navigation](index/docs/en_US/course/rbac/4-ui-navigation).